Predicting Routine Object Usage for Proactive Robot Assistance: Predicting Routine Object Usage

 \section{Predicting Routine Object Usage}

-The aim of SLaTe-PRO is to utilize environment observations $G_{0:t}$ and user activity recognition labels $a_t$, when available, to model user routines and predict future object movements $\Delta G_{t:t+\Delta t}$.
+The aim of SLaTe-PRO\footnote{The code is available publicly at \url{https://github.com/Maithili/SLaTe-PRO}} is to utilize environment observations $G_{0:t}$ and user activity recognition labels $a_{0:t}$, when available, to model user routines and predict future object movements $\Delta G_{t:t+\Delta t}$.
+We model all observations and predictions at discrete time steps, represented as unit length in our notation.
 We represent the environment as scene graphs with nodes representing objects $o_i$ and locations $l_i$ through one-hot vectors, and edges connecting objects to their respective locations.
-Activity labels ($a_t$) are represented as one-hot vectors, and time-of-day as a vector of sines and cosines of predetermined frequencies $\tau(t)$ based on prior work~\cite{penaloza2020time2vec}.
-Our proposed method\footnote{The code will be made publicly available after publication.} encodes all available activity labels and object arrangement observations into a shared latent space, makes predictions in this space, and decodes them into object movements, as outlined in Figure~\ref{fig:system}.
+Activity labels $a_t$ are represented as one-hot vectors, and time-of-day as a vector of sines and cosines of predetermined frequencies $\tau(t)$ based on prior work~\cite{penaloza2020time2vec}.
+Our proposed method encodes all available activity labels and object arrangement observations into a shared latent space, makes predictions in this space, and decodes them into object movements, as outlined in Figure~\ref{fig:system}.
 The latent space $X_t$ encodes more detailed activity information beyond what is captured by the activity label.
 For instance, the label \textit{having breakfast} captures the high level activity, whereas the latent space might additionally capture which food is being eaten and what utensils are being used.